MunasheMuk2/streetwear-curated/README.md

 ---
 + #### Subscribe form / Call to Action Section

     - The call to action is the red subscribe button in the head and footer of every page.
-Also in the main content on the home page.
+Also in the main content on the home page

+    - The subscribe button is red to grab users attention.
+As a result, this will trigger stronger emotional responses from users that will lead to higher subscription rates

     - The subscribe button leads to the subscribe form for users to sign up for newsletters